Munojot Yoʻlchiyeva

 Munojot Yoʻlchiyeva (born 1960), also known under the Russian form of her name, Munadjat Yulchieva, a performer of classical Uzbek music and its Persian-language cousin Shashmaqâm.
 She is famous for the unique quality of her voice and her natural charisma.
-She is recognized as People's artist of Uzbekistan (1994).
+She is recognized as People's Artist of Uzbekistan (1994).
 She is honored as the Heroine of Uzbekistan (2021).

 Professional career

-Yoʻlchiyeva was born in 1960 in the Buloqboshi district of Andijan region in Ferghâna valley near Tashkent, and from an early age it was obvious she had a great gift as a singer.
-This nearly resulted in her being channelled into a career as an opera singer, but she was inexorably drawn towards the slow, aching music of her own ancient culture, something that seemed almost pre-ordained by her name, which means 'ascent to God' or simply 'prayer'.
+Yoʻlchiyeva was born in 1960 in the Buloqboshi district of Andijan region in the Ferghana Valley, near Tashkent.
+From an early age, it was evident that she had a great gift as a singer.
+This nearly led her into a career as an opera singer, but she was inexorably drawn to the slow, aching music of her own ancient culture – something that seemed almost pre‑ordained by her name, which means 'ascent to God' or simply 'prayer'.